Using VLM Reasoning to Constrain Task and Motion Planning: Methodology

 \section{Methodology}

-\method consists of 3 primary components: The task planning module, the visual reasoning module (VRM), and the motion grounding module. \begin{itemize} \item \textbf{SMT-based Task planner}: We use an Satisfiability Module Theories (SMT) solver---Z3~\cite{de2008z3}, in particular---that uses a SATPlan encoding~\cite{kautz2006satplan,rintanen2014madagascar} to enable flexible constraint specification while introducing minimal search overhead.
-This is similar to the task planning framework used in IDTMP~\cite{dantam2018incremental} and CaStL~\cite{guo_castl_2025}. \item \textbf{Visual Reasoning Module (VRM)}: Before any planning occurs, the VRM analyzes an image of the scene paired with the PDDL domain specification to foresee downward refinement failures and infer general spatial constraints to prevent them.
-These are specified as constraints on the SMT solver. \item \textbf{Stream-based Grounding}: We ground our task plans with the stream-based planning used PDDLStream~\cite{garrett_pddlstream_2020} and COAST~\cite{vu2024coast}. \end{itemize}
+\method consists of 3 primary components: The task planning module, the visual reasoning module (VRM), and the motion grounding module. \begin{itemize} \item \textbf{SMT-based Task planner}: We use a Satisfiability Modulo Theories (SMT) solver---Z3~\cite{de2008z3}, in particular---that uses a SATPlan encoding~\cite{kautz2006satplan,rintanen2014madagascar} to enable flexible constraint specification while introducing minimal search overhead.
+This is similar to the task planning framework used in IDTMP~\cite{dantam2018incremental} and CaStL~\cite{guo_castl_2025}. \item \textbf{Visual Reasoning Module (VRM)}: Before planning begins, the VRM uses a VLM to analyze an example scene to foresee downward refinement failures and infer general constraints to prevent them, encoded as constraints on the SMT solver. \item \textbf{Stream-based Grounding}: We ground task plans to motion with the streams framework used in PDDLStream~\cite{garrett_pddlstream_2020} and COAST~\cite{vu2024coast}. \end{itemize}

-We first briefly introduce the task planning module, then we describe the visual reasoning module in detail, and how it interacts with the downstream task and motion planning components.
+We first briefly introduce the task planning module, then we describe the VRM in detail, and how it interacts with the downstream task and motion planning components.
+The full architecture is shown in \cref{fig:architecture}.
 Our primary contribution lies in the VRM's ability to foresee and prevent downward refinement failures.